0xQuasark/ChatCraft/README.md

 - Enhance knowledge of coding principles at scale
 - Deepen our knowledge of a contemporary tech stack

+## Deployed App
+The app can be used here: [chat-craft.vercel.app](chat-craft.vercel.app)

+If you're wanting to upgrade to Pro, use the following Credit Card details:

 ## UML
 ![UML of tech stack](public/uml.png)